 - Further Research to Refine Gene Editing Technology Needed

-This peer reviewed medical research article relating to our Cognitive Disabilities section was selected for publishing by the editors of Disabled World due to its likely interest to our disability community readers.
-Though the content may have been edited for style, clarity, or length, the article "CAPRIN1 Gene Mutation Causes ADHD, ASD, Myasthenia, Language Impairment" was originally written by University of Cologne, and published by Disabled-World.com on 2022-09-22 (Updated: 2023-06-28).
-Should you require further information or clarification, University of Cologne can be contacted at uk-koeln.de.
+This peer reviewed publication pertaining to our Cognitive Disabilities section was selected for circulation by the editors of Disabled World due to its likely interest to our disability community readers.
+Though the content may have been edited for style, clarity, or length, the article "CAPRIN1 Gene Mutation Causes ADHD, ASD, Myasthenia, Language Impairment" was originally written by University of Cologne, and submitted for publishing on 2022/09/22 (Edit Update: 2023/06/28).
+Should you require further information or clarification, University of Cologne can be contacted at the uk-koeln.de website.
 Disabled World makes no warranties or representations in connection therewith.

 𝕏.com Facebook Reddit